Reparenting

-Reparenting is a form of psychotherapy in which the therapist actively assumes the role of a new or surrogate parental figure for the client, in order to treat psychological disturbances caused by defective, even abusive, parenting.
-The underlying assumption is that all mental illness results principally from such parenting, even including schizophrenia and bipolar disorder.
+Reparenting is a psychotherapeutic approach developed within transactional analysis in which the therapist seeks to provide corrective emotional experiences intended to address the effects of adverse or dysfunctional early caregiving.
+Different forms of reparenting have been developed since the late 1960s, varying in the degree to which the therapist assumes a parental role during treatment.

+The approach is based on theoretical concepts from transactional analysis and has primarily been associated with practitioners within that tradition.
+Claims regarding its effectiveness, particularly in the treatment of severe mental disorders such as schizophrenia, remain controversial and have not achieved broad acceptance in mainstream clinical psychology or psychiatry.

 History

 In the late 1960s, Jacqui Lee Schiff developed a form of therapy based on transactional analysis theory.
 She would dub this form of therapy as total regression reparenting.
-Schiff and her followers claimed success with curing clients with schizophrenia using reparenting, which resulted in the expansion of its practice.
-The promising findings of reparenting by Schiff led other therapists to develop their own application and forms of re-parenting.
+Schiff and her colleagues reported positive outcomes in the treatment of people diagnosed with schizophrenia, leading to wider interest in the approach.
+Following these reports, other transactional analysis practitioners developed alternative forms of reparenting.
 The other most notable forms of reparenting that later came include time-limited, spot, and self-re-parenting.
-Some people consider reparenting to be one of the many forms of New Age psychotherapy.
+Reparenting has been described by some authors as part of the broader New Age psychotherapy movement.

 Mechanism

 Deriving from transactional analysis theory, reparenting seeks to treat problems associated with defective parenting.
 The theory of reparenting states that psychological problems due to defective parenting can be overcome by reforming the parent ego state of the client.
 This is achieved by regressing the client to a state of mind that is vulnerable to new experiences, called the child ego state in transactional analysis theory.
-Once the client is in the child ego state, the therapist adopts the role of the client's parent and attempts to correctly reparent the client.
-The nature of reparenting by the therapist should be more positive and influence the client into developing a healthier parent ego state, which ultimately negates the psychological problems the client may have experienced before reparenting therapy.
+Within the model, once the client is in the child ego state, the therapist adopts the role of the client's parent and attempts to correctly reparent the client.
+The nature of reparenting by the therapist should be more positive and influence the client into developing a healthier parent ego state with the goal of modifying internalized patterns associated with earlier caregiving experiences.

 Methods

 Due to the wide varying forms of reparenting, each therapist may adopt different methods when treating clients.
 However, the mechanism that underlie the theory of reparenting is generally agreed upon.
-Typically, reparenting starts with the regression of the client to the child ego state.
-The therapist accomplishes this by partaking in child-rearing acts such as bottle feeding, lap pillows, and other techniques wherein the client consciously adopts physical positions and behaviors of a small child.
-These actions will also gain the client's trust in the therapist as his or her new parent.
+Depending on the form of reparenting, therapy may begin with the regression of the client to the child ego state.
+The therapists may encourage by partaking in child-rearing acts such as bottle feeding, lap pillows, and other techniques wherein the client consciously adopts physical positions and behaviors of a small child.
 Once the ideal level of closeness is achieved, the therapist can finally proceed to providing the messages that reform the client's negative way of thinking by lecturing, entering discussions, or other forms of communication appropriate in a parent-child relationship.